10 Most Common Etiquette Mistakes Made in Coworking Spaces

-If you want to learn more about the dos and don’ts of our coworking offices in London, or you just simply want to check out our spaces in Manor House, Hackney, or the soon to be opened Colindale, then pop in to see us or book a tour for a time that suits you.
+If you want to learn more about the dos and don’ts of our coworking offices in London, or you just simply want to check out our spaces in Hackney, or Colindale, then pop in to see us or book a tour for a time that suits you.
 We’d love to meet you 😊

 Areaworks is a provider of open supportive coworking office spaces in accessible areas throughout London.
 We don’t believe in stuffy central locations, long commutes, impersonal and uptight environments.
 We believe there’s a better way of working, and we’re here to make it happen: in our areas, with our areas.
 We believe in opening up communities that inspire progress and open up opportunities.
 We offer complete turnkey workplace solutions for start-ups, creatives, freelancers, and entrepreneurs.
 We design our coworking office to feel open, to encourage collaboration and productivity, to inspire you to think differently.
 Areaworks currently has two coworking spaces in prime London locations.
-The first resides in Manor House, an area very close to our hearts (and where it all began).
-Our second space recently opened in Hackney, one of the fastest growing areas for all things innovation, in London.
 If you are looking for a coworking space in London, which provides you with the environment and opportunity to collaborate with like-minded individuals, then we have the perfect place for you.